MarcoHengstenberg/helpCSS/README.md

 If it is in no way useful for you, that's cool. =)

+## Preprocessors, use 'em

+I already do and opted for LESS.
+Why not SASS/SCSS or Stylues?
+Honestly speaking, it could be any of those but LESS was my first looooove and it will be my last (currently).
+So, that being said, I also included a mixin or two I like and some other stuff I'm always doing with LESS.

+**Sidenote:** Recently, a lot of buzz is about postprocessing your CSS instead of preprocessing it with other languages like LESS or Sass or Stylus or what your favorite language for preprocessing might be.
+The issue raised is about the level of abstraction being introduced between the stylesheet and that what you're writing in your prepro-language.
+Tendency is to be very far away from the production code (which could result in major issues later on like bloated stylesheets or empty selectors or whatnot).

+To me that is not an issue as long as one tends to use very little variables and almost no mixins in their LESS files.
+So what I'm writing is still quite close to "the real thing".
+I just use a few conveniences like indentation and color-variables but at the same time I'm trying to keep the level of abstraction very small.
+That way I won't bloat stylesheets or forget how CSS works.

 ## License (as if I needed one, heh)

 Licensed under the terms of the WTFPL (Do What the Fuck You Want to Public License).